losrobbos/vercel-fullstack-deploy-guide/README.md

 This will, e.g., catch a request like yourverceldomain.com/profile (if we do not have a GET route /profile in Express!) and will forward it to React.

 So React router can handle the routes where Express has not matching route.
 If the route does not exist, React will also handle the error.

+Setup some React routing in your app.
+Test if it works LOCALLY first before you deploy :-)

+Then run: `vercel --prod`

+And check now if your routing also works on your deployed vercel app.

 #### Prevent route naming conflicts